 The Master of Arts in Children’s and Family Ministry is designed for those who minister to the children and families in churches and parachurch organizations.
 The program allows students currently serving in professional or lay volunteer ministry to complete the degree requirements through a hybrid learning environment: a mixture of online courses and on-campus intensives taught on the St. Paul campus.
 Students have a balance of Bible and Theology and Children’s and Family Ministry courses with an emphasis that integrates spiritual formation throughout the curriculum.
-The degree can be completed in two and one-half years.
+The degree can be completed in two years.

 The objectives of the program are as follows: